皇家华人

 Labour shortages

-An NFU survey carried out during 2022, revealed that £22 million worth of fruit and vegetables has been wasted directly because of workforce shortages in the first half of 2022 alone.
+An NFU survey carried out during 2022, revealed that 拢22 million worth of fruit and vegetables had been wasted directly because of workforce shortages in the first half of 2022 alone, and the NFU is emphasising the need to avoid risk in the future and to maintain UK food security.

 Read more on how we've been representing you: